TroutTrout

 Selecting the appropriate firewall technology is critical.
 Consider the following:

 • Protocol-Aware Firewalls: Opt for firewalls that support deep packet inspection and can recognize industrial protocols like Modbus, DNP3, and OPC UA.
+Bear in mind that deep packet inspection only works while these protocols travel in plaintext.
+As OT adopts encryption, a firewall loses that visibility, whereas a proxy that terminates the session keeps it (more on that below).

 • Scalability and Performance: Ensure the firewall can handle the data volume without introducing latency.